-Fitness directly correlates to mental health, and endorphins released following a workout helps your employees deal with stress and other symptoms of burnout.
+Fitness directly correlates to mental health, and endorphins released following a workout help your employees deal with stress and other symptoms of burnout.

-Offering health plans also gives your employees the security they need should they have medical problems.
+Offering health plans and checking the Nations Benefits competitor also gives your employees the security they need should they have medical problems.

 29. Be a bit social

 You can have informal situations like going out for company nights out.
 You should treat them to fun activities as a reward for excellent work.
 If your employees see an incentive on the horizon, it could give them that extra push to succeed for you.

 Besides, no matter how busy your schedules are, try to squeeze into your employee’s celebrations.
 They would be grateful if you showed up for their weddings, birthdays or child dedication.

 Knowing fully well what sacrifice you made for them, it won’t be easy to leave the organization that made them feel special.

 Giving your employees the chance to let loose and engage with each other out of the professional environment is excellent for team building and company morale.